-- Meeting Format: The ISHLT 2021 Annual Meeting & Scientific Sessions is being planned as a hybrid meeting, including online and in-person components.
-Acceptance of an invitation to give a presentation at this meeting based on a submitted abstract includes presenting either in the live/online or online only format as determined by the meeting format, and the presentation will be recorded.
+- Meeting Format: The ISHLT 2022 Annual Meeting & Scientific Sessions is being planned as a hybrid meeting, including in-person and online components.
+Acceptance of an invitation to give a presentation at this meeting based on a submitted abstract includes presenting either in the live/online or online only format as determined by the meeting format, and the presentation may be recorded.

 - Submission Fee: There is a $25 USD nonrefundable fee for submitting an abstract.

-- Abstract Revisions: Revisions to a submitted abstract can be made up until the submission deadline of October 27, 2020, 11:59 p.m.
-ET (North America).
+- Abstract Revisions: Revisions to a submitted abstract can be made up until the submission deadline of 19 October, 2021, 11:59 p.m.
+EDT.
 After this deadline, revisions to the abstract are NOT permitted.